How to book the lowest train fares

 Tip 10: Discounts for groups of 10 or more

-For most journeys to the Alps, you need to have ten people to get a group discount.
-Your group could be just adults, or a mix of adults and children, and either way a group discount would apply.
-Normally, the group discount is about 10%.
+For most journeys to the Alps, you need to have a minimum of ten people to receive a group discount.
+Your group could be just adults, or a mix of adults and children—either way, a group discount would apply.
+Normally, this is around 10%.

-An advantage to group fares is that they can often be booked further in advance, before the normal public booking window opens.
+However, group fares normally can’t be booked online.
+Instead, you’ll need to book with a rail-booking agent.
+One advantage of group fares is that they can often be booked further in advance, before the normal public booking window opens.

 You can find out more about group discounts in our Guide to group train travel.